DOMjudge/domjudge/doc/manual/team.rst

 .. admonition:: Summary

-   DOMjudge works through a web interface that can be found at
+   The web interface of DOMjudge can be found at
    |baseurlteam|.
 See the two figures on the next page for
    an impression.